What is a Headache?

 Forehead/Frontal headaches are often described as a dull, aching pain that is felt across the forehead and above the eyebrows.
 Forehead headaches can be caused by tension, sinus infections, allergies, and other factors.
 Tension headaches often result from stress, anxiety, and muscle tension in the forehead and scalp muscles.
 Sinus headaches occur when the sinus cavities become inflamed and congested, often due to allergies or infections.

-Temple headaches are felt on the sides of the head, in the region above the eyes and ears.
-They are commonly associated with tension-type headaches, but can also be caused by migraines, temporal arteritis, and trigeminal neuralgia.
-Tension headaches in the temporal region are often related to stress and muscle tension in the jaw and neck.
-Migraine headaches in the temporal region are often accompanied by visual disturbances, nausea, and sensitivity to light and sound.
+Headaches in the temples or temporal region are felt on the sides of the head, above the eyes and ears.
+These are commonly associated with tension-type headaches but can also result from migraines, temporal arteritis, or trigeminal neuralgia.
+Tension headaches in this area often stem from stress or jaw muscle tension, while migraines may bring additional symptoms such as visual disturbances, nausea, and sensitivity to light and sound.

 Headaches can also occur in the face and jaw, particularly in the area around the temples and cheeks.
 These headaches are often related to dental problems, such as temporomandibular joint (TMJ) disorders, which can cause pain and tension in the jaw and facial muscles.